leenattress/obsidian-plugin-dynamodb/README.md

 - ✅ Quick table info (with GSI and LSI details)
 - ❌ Deals with complex nested objects
 - ❌ Deals with large amounts of records (remember to limit)

+## Commands

+> Press cmd + p to bring up the command search and type...

+- `dynamodb-set-region` to change the region your tables are in
+- `dynamodb-info-command` to list tables in that region and get some basic info on them, such as their global indexes, or the amount of records

+Note that the `dynamodb-info-command` can also be accessed by clickint the dynamo icon on your ribbon, usually located on the top left of Obsidian.

 ## Examples